jiko/stopabadcure/_posts/2013-09-29-KC-area-already-awash-in-medical-research-dollars.md

 tags: null
 ---

-Over the weekend, I made a startling discovery.
+Recently, I made startling discovery.

 I have been convinced all along that the proposed, new half-cent sales tax for “translational medical research” in Jackson County was a terrible proposal.